 It also seems that it took a very long time to ship them engravers after the campaign was successfully funded.
 We read many negative reviews about the slow process taking around 2 years for customers to receive their machines after the campaign.
 The company stated that it took longer than anticipated to ensure the product would function correctly and not take any shortcuts.

 As a full disclosure we have not yet been able to independently test the Glowforge engraver, but we have heard good things and it seems like the company has been able to fulfill their promise.
 Based on what we have heard it is the 4th on our list and seems more reliable than Chinese lasers.
 We will follow up with actual testing in the coming months.

-To be fully honest we are not huge fans of these machines.
+To be fully honest we are not huge fans of these machines and at this time (November 2019 would not recommend to buy one, if you do please be careful and do your research, we are working on a page for the best Chinese lasers, however, almost all cheap Chinese systems have major flaws).
 The last time we used one was about 3 years ago and never looked back.
 While making this list we noticed almost all other websites claiming a Top 10 list have links to Amazon where you can buy them.
 That clearly is not an honest list as these companies receive a commission for referring to these products.
 We would like to point out that we do not receive any money from this list, other than the advertisements that we placed to keep giving you up to date information so you can make an informed decision.
 With that said please d look out for cheap laser engravers, although they are much cheaper than other machines on the list they do cost quite a bit of money (too much money to lose on a bad machine).
 The machines we have tested so far have under performed and become very costly over time as parts break and need replacement.
 If you do buy a Chinese laser, you should expect to put in some money on upgraded parts and send time adjusting it before it will function properly.